 How can you pass up a free place to stay in Paris – in the middle of the Marais – next to a delish bakery – down the street from your dream bistro…you can’t!
-So I boarded a plane from Milan (was there for work, not Best Bits), took the RER from De Gaulle and was at the Chatelet in 35 minutes.
+So I boarded a plane, took the RER from De Gaulle and was at the Chatelet in 35 minutes.
 Couldn’t be easier…and I found loads of things to do in Paris in the fall.

 ROBERT ET LOUISE